ryantheEng/compound-ROI/README.md

 ![Average APY and COMP](/outputs/market_interests.png)

+Interesting note on the above data, that the stablecoins have lower COMP APYs and higher supplier APYs compared to ETH and BTC which have a larger COMP distribution APY compared to their respective supplier APYs.
 From this, we can calculate the accrued value over the 31 day period with a 100K supply deposit in the respective markets.

 ![Value](/outputs/accrued_value.png)